 Method of Instruction

-The class will be a mix of lecture and problem-solving activities, along with quizzes and a short paper.
-The student will need access to a computer in order to access the class website, obtain class materials, take chapter online quizzes, and receive emails.
+The class will be a mix of lecture, problem-solving activities and quizzes.
+The student will need access to a computer in order to access the class website, do homework and extra credit, take chapter online quizzes, and receive emails.
 Class attendance is strongly encouraged but not mandatory.
 There are no points assigned for participation.
 However, I will call on students whether or not they volunteer to answer a question.
-Each class, students are expected to complete the classwork assigned.
-If a student is absent from class, or does not complete the work, he/she may complete the work at home and turn it in by the due date or grace period end date, if applicable.
-Students can expect homework of approximately 2 hours a week to read the chapter assigned and an hour every two weeks in order to complete the on-line quiz.
+Each class, students are expected to work on the homework assigned in order to input it successfully at home using the My Accounting Lab online program.
+Students can expect homework of approximately 2.5 hours a week to read the chapter assigned and do the homework, and an hour every two weeks in order to complete the on-line quiz.
+There is additional time spent if the student chooses to do extra credit problems.
 There are no group work/projects/presentations.

 Textbooks and Materials

-The schedule of assignments and their respective deadlines is shown at Syllabus - IVC or Kentfield on this website.
-The extension of time ("grace period") for specified Chapter Classwork assignments is covered at Class Overview and at FAQ on this website, as well as the syllabus.
-Submission criteria for classwork and quizzes is covered at FAQ, and submission criteria for the Enron Ethics paper is shown on the website at Enron Ethics Paper.
+The schedule of assignments/quizzes and their respective deadlines are shown at Due Dates - IVC or Kentfield on this website or on the Course Syllabus.
+Submission criteria for assignments and quizzes is covered in the Course Syllabus and at FAQ.
 The topics covered (by chapter) is shown in the outline below.
-Chapter Quiz and Extra Credit Exam dates are shown at Syllabus.
 There is no midterm or final exam.
 Drop-dates are shown at Important Dates on this website.

-The activities which will be graded, and their respective weights is shown at Class Overview.
-I use points rather than grades with each type of assignment earning a possible maximum as shown at Overview.
-The deadline for Pass/No Pass grade option is shown at Important Dates on this website
+The activities which will be graded, and their respective weights is shown in the Course Syllabus.
+I use points rather than grades with each type of assignment earning a possible maximum as shown in the Syllabus.
+The deadline for Pass/No Pass grade option is shown in the Syllabus and at Important Dates on this website

-This content is located in the following textbook chapters:
+This content is located in the following textbook chapters of the above text: